-In the current period, \$150,000 was capitalised reflecting the payment made to acquire the surrender of E52/2215 from the previous licence holder.
-Following the surrender agreement a tenement application was submitted (ELA52/3721) which has now been granted subsequent to period end.
+In the comparative period, \$150,000 was capitalised reflecting the payment made to acquire the surrender of E52/2215 from the previous licence holder.
+Following the surrender agreement a tenement application was submitted and the tenement (E52/3721) was granted in early 2020.

-A further \$293,000 was capitalised reflecting the fair value attributed to the issuance of shares to Rumble Resources Limited, a condition required upon execution of the Lamil farm-in and joint venture agreement.
+In the comparative period, a further \$293,000 was capitalised reflecting the fair value attributed to the issuance of shares to Rumble Resources Limited, a condition required upon execution of the Lamil farm-in and joint venture agreement.
 The 714,286 shares were issued on 23 August 2019 for nil consideration, therefore fair value was estimated using the AIC share price on the day of the issuance being \$0.41 per share.
 The acquisition was recorded using the fair value of shares issued as the fair value of the asset could not be reliably determined given that it is an early stage exploration asset.